TeamCity supports Git out of the box. Git source control with Azure DevOps Services is supported (see authentication notes below).

 TeamCity running as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
 To make this work, run TeamCity using

 Inflation using streams in JGit prevents

-OutOfMemoryError, but can be time-consuming (see the related thread at jgit-dev for details and the TW-14947 issue related to the problem).
-If you meet conditions similar to those described in the issue, try to increase
+OutOfMemoryError, but might get time-consuming (see the TW-14947 issue related to the problem).
+If you notice a similar behavior, try to increase

 teamcity.git.stream.file.threshold.mb.
 Additionally, it is recommended to increase the overall amount of memory dedicated for TeamCity to prevent